 I am strongly committed to supporting my yoga students in their journey toward greater self-awareness and well-being.
 Since becoming a Registered Yoga Teacher (RYT) in 1998, I have cultivated a teaching style that encompasses the physical, mental and spiritual aspects of yoga practice.
-My yoga classes are known for their clear, alignment-based instructions, interesting class themes, and creative sequences.
+My yoga classes are known for their clear, alignment-based instructions, wellness themes, and creative sequences.
 I draw upon my own personal experiences with physical therapy and my love of Pilates and anatomy to enrich my classes and help students practice safely and sustainably.
 I make yoga practical and encourage students to take what they learn on the mat and apply it in their daily lives: mindfulness, self-love, equanimity and "finding the balance between effort and ease."
 I offer a handful of free yoga videos on my YouTube Channel for potential students to get to know my teaching style.
 Fun fact: I'm an HSP, which makes me a pretty awesome yoga teacher.

 After earning an International Business degree from Alma College in 1993 and beginning a career in the automotive industry, I realized I was not on a path that would allow me to achieve my highest potential.
 Determined to change that reality, I took a leap of faith, quit my job, and spent the next two years working and studying to become a Registered Yoga Teacher at the Omega Institute for Holistic Studies in New York.
 Upon returning to Michigan in 1998, I brought t'ai chi and yoga classes to my hometown of Howell and, a couple of years later, I became the ﬁrst instructor to introduce Vinyasa yoga to the Ann Arbor community.
 I completed a second Yoga Teacher Training at the Center for Yoga in Michigan in 2002 and continue my education with renowned yoga instructors, healthcare professionals and other teachers from around the country still to this day.
 Besides professional training, I am committed to my own healing and personal growth work, which includes svadhyaya (self-study), spiritual counseling and a daily meditation practice.